Introducing data virtualization with PolyBase

 - SQL Server Analytics Platform System (PDW)

-Data virtualization using PolyBase feature is available for Azure SQL Managed Instance, scoped to querying external data stored in files in Azure Data Lake Storage (ADLS) Gen2 and Azure Blob Storage.
+Data virtualization is also available for Azure SQL Managed Instance, scoped to querying external data stored in files in Azure Data Lake Storage (ADLS) Gen2 and Azure Blob Storage.
 Visit Data virtualization with Azure SQL Managed Instance to learn more.

 SQL Server 2022 PolyBase enhancements